- Home »

 Deadlines and other important information:

-- ACCEPTANCE DATE: Written or emailed acceptance of the scholarship award must be received by Master Books on or before May 15, 2015
+- ACCEPTANCE DATE: Written or emailed acceptance by the winner must be received by Master Books on or before June 1, 2015

 - TRANSCRIPT: High school transcript or the equivalent is required.